All comparisonsPassword Managers

 Keeper

-Buttercup fails first because sharing requires manually distributing encrypted vault files instead of assigning permissions in a shared vault.
+Buttercup fails first because it requires manually distributing vault files before assigning permissions inside a shared vault workspace before sharing credentials.

 Verdict